ABOUT THE ARTIST

 Others poke red pepper, zucchini, or tomato pieces onto thin sticks.

-fire truck pulls up with siren blaring.
-The firefighter, wearing boots, helmet,
+fire truck pulled up with its siren blaring.
+The firefighter, wearing boots and, a helmet,

-and ready to use full gear, says sternly, “Make fires in a fire pit or on the grill.”
+and ready to use full gear, says sternly to all of us, “Make fires in a fire pit or on the grill.”

 I walk with the firefighter as he heads back to the